shadow-light/sellingjesus.org/src/articles/should-preachers-be-paid.md

 Third, ministers may receive honorariums.
 Our concern for the support of preachers and other ministers does not end with those firmly installed in a congregation, but extends even to those who may work temporarily with various congregations.

 So what is an honorarium?
-In the New Testament, the term “honor” frequently denotes “price” or “value” (cf. Matt.
-27:6–9; Acts 4:34; 5:2–3; 1 Tim.
-5:17).
+In the New Testament, the term “honor” frequently denotes “price” or “value” (cf. Matt 27:6–9; Acts 4:34; 5:2–3; 1 Tim 5:17).
 Similarly, we use the word “honorarium” to speak of a sum given to a speaker.
 These may have the shape of commercial transactions—one providing the other with a service in exchange for a fee—but such a shape is not necessary.

 Used rightly, honorariums may be regarded as a fruitful means of supporting interim preachers and teachers.
 If the purpose of a church is to gather for the collective worship of God in the preaching and hearing of the Word, the congregation and preacher work toward the same end.
 Anchored by a mutual desire to properly honor God, a church provides an honorarium as an act of co­labor.
 If a regular preacher receives from his church in coordination with his labors among them, then a visiting preacher may do the same.
-This is why Paul could acknowledge that Peter was able to arrive at Cor­inth and receive financial support for his work there (cf. 1 Cor.
-9:5).
+This is why Paul could acknowledge that Peter was able to arrive at Cor­inth and receive financial support for his work there (cf. 1 Cor 9:5).

 ## Conclusion